 2. Why McCourt?
 How will the MPP degree enable you to achieve your career goals in public policy?

 The Master of Public Policy (MPP) is a 48-credit degree program, divided into core (required) courses and elective courses.
 Students in the full-time program complete the MPP in two years.
-Students in the evening program can complete the MPP in three years (including both summers).
+Students in the part-time evening program can complete the MPP in three years (including both summers).